akanainc/twitter-apihook/README.md

             container.instance.name=<instance name, e.g. PM>
             wizard.mode=update
             ```
-    + Using the SOA Admin Console, install the following Plug-ins in each PM container:
+    + Using the Akana Admin Console, install the following Plug-ins in each PM container:
         * Akana PSO Persistence
-    + Using the SOA Admin Console, install the following Plug-ins in each ND container:
+    + Using the Akana Admin Console, install the following Plug-ins in each ND container:
         * Akana APIHooks Enhancements
     + Restart all PM and ND containers.